jrnold/r4ds-exercise-solutions/docs/transform.md

 <img src="transform_files/figure-html/unnamed-chunk-52-1.png" width="70%" style="display: block; margin: auto;" />

+### Exercise 6 {.exercise}

-6. Look at each destination.
+> Look at each destination.
 Can you find flights that are suspiciously fast? (i.e. flights that represent a potential data entry error).
 Compute the air time a flight relative to the shortest flight to that destination.
 Which flights were most delayed in the air?

 The shorter BOS and PHL flights that are 20 minutes for 30+ minutes flights seem plausible - though maybe entries of +/- a few minutes can easily create large changes.
 I assume that departure time has a standardized definition, but I'm not sure; if there is some discretion, that could create errors that are small in absolute time, but large in relative time for small flights.